-2.02 SEGBA, a corporation wholly owned by the Government, is responsible for generation, transmission and distribution of electricity and accounts for about 85% of electricity sales in the Buenos Aires area, where one-third of Argentina's population and two-thirds of its industry are located.
+SEGBA, a corporation wholly owned by the Government, is responsible for generation, transmission and distribution of electricity and accounts for about 85% of electricity sales in the Buenos Aires area, where one-third of Argentina's population and two-thirds of its industry are located.
 The corporation was formed in 1958 to take over part of the assets of CADE, a Belgian-owned company.
 In 1959, the Bank acted as executing agent for a study of the Argentine power situation financed by the UN Special Fund and in 1960 the Government requested Bank assistance in implementing the major effort to expand and improve public power supply in Buenos Aires that was recommended by the study.
 SEGBA was reconstituted in 1961, with a view to eventual sale of its shares to the Argentine public, and it was given responsibility for parts of CADE's distribution network previously transferred to a federal government power agency and for construction of the 600 MW Costanera thermal plant started by this agency but stalled by lack of local funds.
 The Bank strongly supported the institutional solution chosen by the Government and in 1962 made a "balancing" loan, the larger part of it for local currency expenditures, to contribute to completion of the expensive Costanera plant and substantial distribution expansion.
-Following 3-4 years negotiations, a second Bank loan was made early in 1968 to cover part of the cost of a further large expansion of generating capacity and of dis-. tribution.
+Following 3-4 year negotiations, a second Bank loan was made early in 1968 to cover part of the cost of a further large expansion of generating capacity and of distribution.
 A third loan, almost entirely for transmission and distribution, was made in 1969.
-The total amount committed to SEGBA is \$210.0 million, including large provisions for local procurement in all loans.
-Through its loans to SEGBA, the Bank has sought a major improve-2.03 ment in the quantity and quality of electric power supply in Buenos Aires, and in order to achieve this, it has placed primary emphasis on the folappointment of well qualified lowing: expansion of capacity, autonomy of SEGBA, Bank approval for top management with an Bank approval / consultation management appointments, stronger financial situation, better coordination between SEGBA and the other company operating in Buenos Aires (CIAE) and, since 1965, improved SEGBA efficiency, particularly in the use of labor.
-Great emphasis was placed initially on gradual sale of stock to the Argentine public, to ensure operation along private enterprise lines, formally but this objective was later downgraded though not abandoned.
+The total amount committed to SEGBA is \$210.0 million, including large provisions for local procurement in all loans. endeavord To Support Through its loans to SEGBA, the Bank has sought a major improve-2.03 ment in the quantity and quality of electric power supply in Buenos Aires, and in order to achieve this, it has placed primary emphasis on the following: expansion of capacity, autonomy of SEGBA, Bank approval for top management appointments, stronger financial situation, better coordination between SEGBA and the other company operating in Buenos Aires (CIAE) and, since 1965, improved SEGBA efficiency, particularly in the use of the Argentine public, to ensure operation along private enterprise lines, Rank a but this objective was later downgraded though not abandoned.